Masisi Territory

 Masisi Territory is a territory which is located within the North Kivu Province of the Democratic Republic of the Congo.
 Its political headquarters are located in the town of Masisi.

 Overview

 Masisi territory has an area of 4734 km^{2}.
 Masisi Territory is administratively subdivided into four sectors: Bahunde, Bashali, Katoyi, and Osso.
-Some of the local languages spoken are French, Swahili, Kinyarwanda, and Hunde.

 Masisi is bordered by Walikale Territory on the west and north, Rutshuru Territory to the northeast, Nyiragongo Territory and Goma to the east, and South Kivu to the south.

+Language-wise French is the DRC's administrative language.
+The most common language for a majority of the local population (56%) is Swahili.
+Congolese of Rwandan descent speak Kinyarwanda (10%) they migrated from Rwanda, during the Belgium labourer migration, Hunde (20%).
+A few people speak Tembo (2%), who migrated from Lubero Territory and Beni Territory, and a few others speak Nande (2%), which is more common in the south of Masisi in the two Ufamando groupings.

 The following lists the organizational subunits of the territory, as of 1977.